iwantmyname/blog/_posts/2014-05-02-the-updated-big-list-of-static-website-generators-for-your-site-blog-or-wiki.md

 [Harp](http://harpjs.com/) - Harp serves Jade, Markdown, EJS, CoffeeScript, Sass, LESS and Stylus as HTML, CSS & JavaScript—no configuration necessary.

 [Hexo](http://hexo.io/index.html) - A Node.js powered generator that supports multi-thread generating, allowing it to process hundreds of files in seconds.

-[JBake](http://jbake.org/) - Structure your content any way you see fit with a Java-based site/blog generator.

 [Metalsmith](http://www.metalsmith.io/) - An extremely simple site generator with logic completely handled by plugins.